ghoomfrog/silili/README.md

 Lil Si is a minimalist constructed language with very few sounds and words, inspired by Toki Pona.

+All words in this document are paired with description of their hand gestures, as part of a hand-signed version of Lil Si, called Min Si.
+It only requires one hand and a visible face (though the other hand can be used for more efficient number gestures).

 > **Note** Click the hamburger button above to reveal the table of content.
 The button looks like this:
 >
 > ![image](https://user-images.githubusercontent.com/35694451/236648909-9313cf57-c4dd-4b20-955e-1305d17e47cb.png)